QM 6.2.3

 Note

-The environment variables defined at the top of the "Manage External Tools" dialog box have scope and lifetime limited to the temporary process that is used to lauch an external tool.
+The environment variables defined at the top of the "Manage External Tools" dialog box have scope and lifetime limited to the temporary process that is used to launch an external tool.
 They only persist during the run of the tool and disappear afterwards.

 Configuring an External Tool